Corpus Christi Water Quality at a Glance

 Source: Formed when disinfectants (chlorine or chloramine) react with naturally occurring organic matter in surface water sources, particularly during warmer months or periods of higher organic content in reservoirs

-Health Effects: Long-term exposure to elevated levels may increase risk of certain cancers and reproductive effects; short-term exposure is not considered an immediate health concern
+Health Effects: Long-term exposure to elevated levels may increase risk of certain cancers and reproductive effects; short-term exposure at the levels found here is not considered an immediate health concern

-Current Status: Monitored quarterly throughout the distribution system; levels fluctuate seasonally but remain below EPA limits; however, third-party testing has found some disinfection byproducts like bromoform exceeding health guidelines
+Current Status: Monitored quarterly throughout the distribution system; levels fluctuate seasonally but remain below EPA regulatory limits.
+However, independent third-party testing has found disinfection byproducts including bromoform exceeding EWG health guidelines.
+Residents can reduce exposure with an NSF Standard 53 certified filter — see our water filter recommendations.

 PFAS “Forever Chemicals”

-Source: Industrial activities, firefighting foam, and consumer products; detected in Corpus Christi harbor water at levels exceeding EPA drinking water limits, raising concerns about seawater desalination plans
+Source: Industrial activities, firefighting foam, and consumer products; detected in Corpus Christi harbour water at levels exceeding EPA’s 2024 drinking water limits, raising significant concerns about the planned seawater desalination project

-Health Effects: Linked to cancer, immune system damage, decreased vaccine response in children, increased cholesterol, liver damage, and reproductive harm; PFAS do not break down naturally and accumulate over time
+Health Effects: Linked to cancer, immune system damage, decreased vaccine response in children, increased cholesterol, liver damage, and reproductive harm; PFAS do not break down naturally in the environment or the human body

 Please read – our information